 These would be butlers in the days of yore,

-When England’s orb and sceptre had the weight
+When England’s orb and sceptre held the weight

 Of sovereign dignity and royal state.

-Did not their Tudor forbears steal and rob,
+Did not their Tudor forbears loot and rob,

 Broke off from all divine authority